CharlliePhillips/JIF-4328/service-monitor-RFC.md

 ## APIs and Message Flows
 ### Command Line & Service Monitor API
 - The command line application described above will have corresponding API calls to the Service Monitor daemon that could also be called by future OS components.
-This will work similarly to the protocols for other services described below, but with the behavior described above.
+These are accessed by using the `write` syscall to make a request to the service monitor and `read` to read a response.
+#### Managed Service API (new-style daemons)
+- Each managed service will have it's main/primary scheme attached to a `BaseScheme` containing several sub-schemes that hold managment data.
+The BaseScheme will present the main/primary scheme the same way it would be accesed if it was not managed.
+Data from these managment schemes can be accessed by calling `dup` on the service's scheme and then `read` or `write` on the resulting file descriptor.
 ### Service Start (legacy/old-style daemons)
 - Use rust standard library to build a command that starts the daemon.
 Once it is started, the Service Manager does not need to do anything.
 ### Service Start (new-style daemons)